sahilrajput03/devopswithkubernetes/README.md

 # delete resources using a kustomization file (in current directory)
 kc delete -k .

-# FYI: IMPORTANT: kc edit -k is not a feature yet.., I made an issue for this: https://github.com/kubernetes/kubernetes/issues/109598
+# FYI: IMPORTANT: kc edit -k is a feature.., I made an issue for this: https://github.com/kubernetes/kubernetes/issues/109598
+kc edit -k .
 ```

 ## Important FLUX knowledge